MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -EnableAzureADB2BIntegration

 Enables OneDrive and SharePoint integration with Azure AD B2B.
-For more information see <http://aka.ms/spo-b2b-integration>
+For more information, see [SharePoint and OneDrive integration with Azure AD B2B](/sharepoint/sharepoint-azureb2b-integration).

 PARAMVALUE: $true | $false